stacksjs/nanofaker/docs/features/auto-install.md

 ## Security

-Auto-install only works for official `@nanofaker/locale-*` packages published by the nanofaker team.
+Auto-install only works for official `@ts-mocker/locale-*` packages published by the ts-mocker team.
 It will not install arbitrary packages.